 The University YMCA moved into this historic building in 1938.

-Protecting the Integrity of Our Natural World: An important part of our mission is “protecting the integrity of our natural world.”
-One of the most significant changes to our initial renovation plans included a commitment to seek LEED certification as a green building and the adoption of plans that would lead to a more sustainable, energy efficient facility.
-Although achieving these goals has significant challenges and costs in an old building, our Board is determined to ‘walk the talk” and accepted this challenge as a model for others.
+Protecting the Integrity of Our Natural World: One of the most significant changes to our initial renovation plans included a commitment to seek LEED certification as a green building and the adoption of plans that would lead to a more sustainable, energy efficient facility.
+Although achieving these goals has significant challenges and costs in an old building, our Board is determined.
 As a result, the renovation incorporated a number of green features including:

 - Using energy saving technologies (i.e., motion and CO2 sensors)

 - New water efficient bathroom fixtures and high efficiency lighting

 - Purchasing low VOC materials for items such as paint, carpeting and adhesives

 - Improved indoor air quality upgrading HVAC, circulation and ventilation